cyrus-/typy/README.md

 Features
 --------
-* local type inference
-* tuples and labeled tuples
+* algebraic datatypes (i.e. tuples, labeled tuples and labeled sums)
-* labeled sum types (variants)
 * pattern matching
 * parametric polymorphism
-* clean interoperability with Python (you can even pattern match on Python values!)
+* clean two-way interoperability with Python

 If you're intrigued, check out the documentation for more details.
 If you need convincing, you might be interested in why you should tydy up.